 How far in advance can I make reservations?

 Disney tinkers with the reservation window from time to time.
-Currently (during summer 2020) Disney is allowing guests to make dining reservations up to 60 days in advance.
+Currently (during late spring 2021) Disney is allowing guests to make dining reservations up to 60 days in advance.
 Prior to the pandemic, the reservation window was 180 days in advance.